 Automate patient replies with pre-loaded, secure text messaging

 From dentists to dermatologists, whatever your medical practice may be, automated text messages simplifies the communication workflow.
 You can easily set up replies based on the parameters and keyword replies you set up in advance to save you and your staff valuable time replying to each individual message.
-The right SMS software will automatically detect an individual patient’s number, so your customized text messages get to the right person, every time.
+The right SMS software will automatically detect an individual patient’s phone number, so your customized SMS reminders get to the right person, every time.

 Can PHI be sent via SMS?